martinsndifon/SyncVision/README.md

 The WebRTC community for creating an amazing technology that enables web video/audio conferencing.
 Flask and Socket.IO for simplifying server-side development.
+The ALX SE facilitators for providing the opportunity to develop the necessary skills.
 Developers and contributors who helped test this project.

 ### Contact